alialib/alia/docs/actions.md

 =======

 <script>
-    init_alia_demos(['unready-copier', 'action-operators']);
+    init_alia_demos(['unready-copier', 'action-operators', 'action-combining']);
 </script>

 Actions are one way of responding to events in alia.
 They're intended to be a convenient, declarative way of specifying the side effects that should be performed when an event occurs.
-For the most part, you can think of them a lot like a simple callback function, but as we'll see, they sometimes integrate more naturally into reactive code than a normal C++ callback would...
+For the most part, you can think of them as simple callback functions, but as we'll see, they sometimes integrate more naturally into reactive code than normal C++ callbacks would...

+Actions are very similar to signals in the way that they are used in an application.
+Like signals, they're typically created directly at the call site as function arguments and are only valid for the life of the function call.

 Signal Operators
 ----------------